rpavlik/wiimote-head-tracker-gui/README.txt

 - These dependencies can be built automatically by the build system:

-  - VRPN with Ryan's Tracker_WiimoteHead device (19 May 2010 or newer):
+  - VRPN with Rylie's Tracker_WiimoteHead device (19 May 2010 or newer):
-  VRPN 07.27 might be compatible, VRPN 07.28 will likely be compatible, or go to http://www.github.com/rpavlik/vrpn (Public domain + BSL 1.0)
+  VRPN 07.27 might be compatible, VRPN 07.28 will likely be compatible, or go to http://www.github.com/vrpn/vrpn (Public domain + BSL 1.0)

   - WiiUse - needed for VRPN (GPL3)